anevjes/Arian.Sample.LongRunningSQLCmdLogicApp/README.md

 }
 ```

 ## Setup prerequisites

-1. Stand up an Azure function in Azure
+1. Stand up an Azure function in Azure.
+Enable private endpoint/vnet integration as per your organisation requirements.
 2. Enable **System Assigned Managed Idenity** on function app and grant access to SQL DB.
 More instructions on this step are documented here: https://docs.microsoft.com/en-us/azure/azure-functions/functions-identity-access-azure-sql-with-managed-identity
 3. Deploy the sample code.

 ## HTTP Call requirements

-Please ensure that form your Logic App you invoke the azure function via **HTTP Request connector** and that you supply the following body:
+Please ensure that form your Logic App Workflow you invoke the sample azure function via **HTTP Request connector** and that you supply the following body JSON:

 ```json